top of page

 How to meet musical standards.

-What they’re rarely taught is how to:
+What you probably weren't taught is how to:

-• think clearly under scrutiny
+• think clearly when someone's watching

 • prepare for performance rather than just repetition